solhint-community/solhint-community/docs/contributing.md

 Git workflow
 ------------
-Development for the next major version, `4.0.0` should take place on `master` branch.
+Development for the next major version, `4.0.0` takes place on `master` branch.

-When working towards a release candidate, currently `3.7.0-rc*`, we usually have a branch for that where we move a bit faster and have a slightly higher tolerance for bugs.
+When working towards a release candidate, we usually have a branch for that where we move a bit faster and have a slightly higher tolerance for bugs.